Protestantism in Brazil: Origins

+French Huguenot colony

 Protestantism was first practiced in Brazil by Huguenot travelers attempting to colonize the country while it was under the Portuguese colonial rule.
 These attempts, however, would not persist.

 A French mission sent by John Calvin was established in 1557 on one of the islands of Guanabara Bay, where the France Antarctique colony was founded.
 On March 10 of the same year, these Calvinists held the first Protestant service in Brazil and, according to some accounts, the first in all the New World.

+Dutch Brazil

+In the 17th century, the Dutch capitalized on the helplessness of Portugal's senior personal union partner, Spain.
+They took over a part of Brazil and established their Dutch culture, which included adherence to the Dutch Reformed Church and its orthodox, Gomarist version of Calvinism.

+18th century and later

 Varieties of Protestantism were often introduced by immigrants from Europe but over the last three decades, the number of Neo-Pentecostal churches such as the Universal Church of the Kingdom of God has grown significantly.